Tiraspol & Bender

 It's a lot more complicated than this mini-account can cover, but for the purposes of this website, this has to be it in a nutshell.

-What is important to remember is that the conflict remains unresolved at its heart and its status is merely that of ceasefire, albeit a fairly stable one for the last decade and a half.
+What is important to remember is that the conflict remains unresolved at its heart and its status is merely that of ceasefire, albeit a fairly stable one for the last two decades and a half.
 (But then again, WWII

 was never properly concluded with a peace treaty either until 1990, similarly the Korean War